BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 XSEDE

-The Extreme Science and Engineering Discovery Environment (XSEDE) is an NSF funded HPCC, so it is open to any US-based researcher, and shares most of the same benefits and drawbacks of a university or corporate HPCC.
-If your university or corporation doesn’t have it’s own HPCC resources, XSEDE will likely be your cheapest option.
+The Extreme Science and Engineering Discovery Environment (XSEDE) is an NSF-funded HPCC, so it is open to any US-based researcher and shares most of the same benefits and drawbacks of a university or corporate HPCC.
+If your university or corporation doesn’t have its own HPCC resources, XSEDE will likely be your cheapest option.

 Although any US-based researcher can use XSEDE, first they’ll need an account.
-Like the HPCC options described above, XSEDE uses a scheduler to start jobs, and puts limits on how many resources any one user can utilize at once.
+Like the HPCC options described above, XSEDE uses a scheduler to start jobs and puts limits on how many resources any one user can utilize at once.

-XSEDE can also be a bit intimidating at first because you will need to know what resources you need, and for how long, before you get started.
+XSEDE can also be a bit intimidating at first because you will need to know what resources you need and for how long before you get started.
 XSEDE runs like a mini version of the NSF grant system.
-In order to qualify to submit large jobs, you’ll have to submit a allocation request, in the form of a short proposal.
+In order to qualify to submit large jobs, you’ll have to submit a allocation request in the form of a short proposal.
 Also like an NSF grant, if your proposal is accepted, that means you have access to whatever resources you were approved for, for the time frame you requested.

-Don’t let that paragraph scare you off though.
+Don’t let that paragraph scare you off, though.
 XSEDE has two different allocation tracks.
-If you aren’t sure exactly what you’ll need for your big project, you can request a startup allocation which only requires an abstract rather than a proposal, and grants you a year to try out your new pipeline or analysis.
-These are usually granted in a week or so, and are intended for you to test your pipeline so you know what to ask for in your allocation proposal.
+If you aren’t sure exactly what you’ll need for your big project, you can request a startup allocation, which only requires an abstract rather than a proposal, and grants you a year to try out your new pipeline or analysis.
+These are usually granted in a week or so and are intended for you to test your pipeline so you know what to ask for in your allocation proposal.

-If that still sounds a little too daunting, XSEDE also has trial allocations which give you access to only a tiny fraction of XSEDES power, but are plenty large enough to test your code and see if a larger allocation is worth pursuing.
+If that still sounds a little too daunting, XSEDE also has trial allocations which give you access to only a tiny fraction of XSEDE’s power but are plenty large enough to test your code and see if a larger allocation is worth pursuing.
 These allocations are granted more or less immediately by simply filling in a form and agreeing to the usage rules.

 If you’re interested in using XSEDE, check to see if your workplace has a Campus Champion.
-These are people who have had extensive training on both the XSEDE system and the allocation program, and can help you figure out how to apply and what you need.
+These are people who have had extensive training on both the XSEDE system and the allocation program and can help you figure out how to apply and what you need.

 Open Science Grid

 The Open Science Grid (OSG) is an NSF-funded national network of computing centers that have pooled their resources together and made them available to various research groups.
-The OSG is usable by any researcher based at a US institution, and is accessible for free without an allocation.
+The OSG is usable by any researcher based at a US institution and is accessible for free without an allocation.
 It can provide millions of computing hours for researchers who have problems that fit well on its setup.

 Certain projects and universities have direct access to the Open Science Grid, but any researcher can access it through the OSG Connect entry point.
-If you apply for OSG access through that website, you will have a consultation with someone who can help you determine if your analysis is a good fit for and how to get started.
+If you apply for OSG access through that website, you will have a consultation with someone who can help you determine if your analysis is a good fit and how to get started.

 The OSG is a great fit for problems that can be broken into lots of independent pieces.
 One good example is read alignment: the starting read data can be broken into several pieces, each of them aligned, and then the results combined.
 Another good problem type for the OSG are multi-start simulations or statistical analyses where you need to run the same model or simulation many, many times.
 The payoff of using this approach is being able to run on many hundreds (sometimes thousands!) of computers at once, accelerating your analysis.

-Note that you don’t access a specific computing center through OSG – unlike XSEDE, where you apply for time and then run on a specific HPCC resource, the OSG sits on top of many resources and when you submit your work, it could run almost anywhere in the overall system.
+Note that you don’t access a specific computing center through OSG – unlike XSEDE, where you apply for time and then run on a specific HPCC resource, the OSG sits on top of many resources, and when you submit your work, it could run almost anywhere in the overall system.

 Open Science Data Cloud (OSDC)

 The Open Science Data Cloud provides the scientific community with resources for storing, sharing, and analyzing terabyte and petabyte-scale scientific datasets.
-OSDC’s Bionimbus Protected Data Cloud (PDC) is a platform designed with the sole purpose of analysing and sharing protected genomics data.
+OSDC’s Bionimbus Protected Data Cloud (PDC) is a platform designed with the sole purpose of analyzing and sharing protected genomics data.

 Atmosphere